MA Concept Art and Experience Design

 QualificationScore required

-IELTS 6.0 IELTS (with a minimum of 6.0 in Reading and Writing and 5.5 in Speaking and Listening)
+IELTS for UKVI (Academic)6.0 IELTS (with a minimum of 6.0 in Reading and Writing and 5.5 in Speaking and Listening)

-PTE 62 including 60 in each subtest
+PTE Academic UKVI 62 including 60 in each subtest

 International students will be required to hold a Secure English Language Test (SELT) at B2 in order to be able to apply for a visa to study at Escape Studios on a student visa.
-View Qualifications that are accepted by UKVI.
+Visit the government website for guidance

 You may be exempt from proving your English level if you are from an English-speaking country listed as recognised for visa purposes or have a degree level qualification obtained in one of these countries.
 The latest list is available on the UK Government website.